-Growth in this revenue stream is further constrained by the increasing risk of shortfalls in Property Tax In-Lieu of Vehicle License Fee (VLF) revenue, driven by the declining number of non-basic aid schools.
+Growth in this revenue stream is further constrained by the increasing risk of Property Tax In-Lieu of Vehicle License Fee (VLF) shortfalls, driven by the declining number of non-basic aid schools.
 The State is expected to consider this claim for appropriation as part of its FY 2025-26 budget.
 However, Governor Newsom's proposed FY 2025-26 budget does not include any appropriations to cover the FY 2023-24 shortfall, of which the City's share is \$4.8 million.
-Although the State has consistently appropriated funding for San Mateo County's VLF shortfalls since FY 2019-20, these funds are now at significant risk due to mounting State budget pressures and a sharp increase in the shortfall over the past three years.
+Although the State has consistently appropriated funding for San Mateo County's VLF shortfalls since FY 2019-20, these funds are now at significant risk due to mounting State budget pressures and the sharp increase in the shortfall over the past three years.
 The City has submitted a letter to its state representatives to address this matter.
-To be conservative, staff have excluded the FY 2023-24 VLF backfill from the proposed budget but will continue to monitor the situation and update projections as needed.
+To be conservative, staff have not included the state backfill for the FY 2023-24 VLF shortfall in the proposed budget but will continue to monitor and update as needed.

-Despite these issues, property tax revenues are projected to increase by \$6.7 million, which represents a 13.3 percent increase over the FY 2024-25 adopted budget, primarily due to the City's growing share of property tax residuals from the former Redevelopment Agency (RDA).
-Additionally, if the state backfills the FY 2023-24 VLF shortfall, the City's projected property tax revenue will increase by \$4.8M.
+Despite these issues, property tax revenues are projected to increase by \$6.7 million, a 13.3 percent increase over the FY 2024-25 adopted budget due to continued increase in the City's share, as a taxing entity, of property tax residual from the former Redevelopment Agency (RDA).
+Also, if the state backfills the FY 2023-24 VLF shortfall, the City's projected property tax revenue will increase by \$4.8M.

-Sales Tax revenues in the City of South San Francisco have fluctuated in response to various economic factors.
-Since the adoption of the FY 2024-25 budget, the City's sales tax consultant has revised projections downward due to rising unemployment, a shift in consumer spending from taxable goods to non-taxable services, and increasing costs in key areas such as housing, insurance, groceries, energy, healthcare, and education.
-By the end of 2024, only 6 of California's 58 counties reported positive sales tax growth, while 26 counties experienced year-over-year declines of at least 4% in the local 1% Bradley-Burns revenue.
-Statewide, sales tax revenues have declined for seven consecutive quarters, with an eighth projected.
+Sales Tax revenues in the City of South San Francisco have experienced fluctuations due to various economic factors.
+Since the adoption of the FY 2024-25 budget, the City's sales tax consultant has revised projections downward in response to factors such as rising unemployment, a shift in consumer spending from taxable goods to non-taxable services, and increasing costs in areas like housing, insurance, groceries, energy, healthcare, and education.
+At the end of 2024, only 6 of California's 58 counties reported positive sales tax growth, while 26 counties experienced year-over-year declines of at least 4% in the local 1% Bradley-Burns revenue.
+Statewide, sales tax revenues have declined in seven consecutive quarters, with an eighth projected.